spinnaker/spinnaker.github.io/setup/security/authentication/oauth/index.md

 User access can be restricted further based on the user info from an OAuth ID token.
 This requirement is set via the `security.authn.oauth2.userInfoRequirements` field, which is a map of key/value pairs.
-The values are interpreted as regular expressions if if they start and end with '/'.
+The values are interpreted as regular expressions if they start and end with '/'.
 This enables us to restrict user login to specific domains or users having a specific attribute.

 For example: